ivangfr/okta-springboot-react/README.md

 - Go to `jobs-api` and `jobs-ui` terminals and press `Ctrl+C`

-- To stop and remove containers, networks and volumes, run in a terminal the following command inside `springboot-react-okta` root folder
+- To stop and remove containers, networks and volumes, run in a terminal the following command inside `okta-springboot-react` root folder
   ```
   docker-compose down -v
   ```

 ## How to upgrade jobs-ui dependencies to latest version

-- In a terminal, make sure you are in `springboot-react-okta/movies-ui` folder
+- In a terminal, make sure you are in `okta-springboot-react/movies-ui` folder

 - Run the following commands
   ```